Skip to main content

 What are alternatives to Le bistrot du Kachatelier in Luxembourg?

 For higher-end ambition, Ma Langue Sourit (Michelin-starred) and Léa Linster are the reference points in Luxembourg.
-Apdikt is worth considering if you want a more contemporary, city-based farm-to-table format.
+Apdikt works if you want a more contemporary, city-based farm-to-table format.
 Archibald De Prince and Fani offer different price and format profiles.
-Le bistrot du Kachatelier sits apart from all of them by combining Michelin recognition with €€ pricing and a rural Moselle setting — that combination is not easy to replicate in this market.
+Le bistrot du Kachatelier sits apart from all of them by combining Michelin recognition with €€ pricing and a rural Moselle setting; that combination is not easy to replicate in this market.